TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 | AWS CodePipeline | buildspec.yaml (Yaml) | OK but for some unique cases you may need to do more tricky stuff                                                                        |

 > Disclaimer: This is only my opinion.
 But trust me, I used all of them
-> extensively at a deep understanding.
+> extensively with a deep understanding.

 And all of them are really different compare to each other.
 Then with a big system, it will be very hard for us to migrate from this platform to another,